jquast/wcwidth/README.rst

 Caveats
 =======

-This library attempts to determine the printable width by an unknown targeted terminal emulator.
-It does not provide any ability to discern what the target emulator software, version, of level of support is.
+This library attempts to determine the printable width by a fictional terminal, using the very latest Unicode specification, though some work is in progress for the ability to select a version, there is no standards conforming ability to discern what the target emulator software, version, of level of support is.
 Results may vary!

 A `crude method
 <http://blessed.readthedocs.org/en/latest/examples.html#detect-multibyte-py>`_